AfricaHackTrip/PressKit/README.md

 Execution
 ---------

-Starting in Sep 24th 2013, we will visit the tech communities of Nairobi, Kampala, Kigali and Dar es Salaam and stay at each place for around a week.
+Starting on Sep 24th 2013, we will visit the tech communities of Nairobi, Kampala, Kigali and Dar es Salaam and stay at each place for around a week.
 We'll visit with 10 creatives from Europe and the United States, with two additional places reserved for local